 Founded in 1965, Roundabout Theatre Company has grown from a small 150-seat theatre in a converted supermarket basement to become the nation’s most influential not-for-profit theatre company, as well as one of New York City’s leading cultural institutions.
 With five stages on and off Broadway, Roundabout now reaches over 700,000 theatergoers, students, educators and artists across the country and around the world every year.

-Advancing the theatrical art form and sharing it with the broadest possible audience at an affordable price has always been intrinsic to our mission.
 In 1991, Roundabout became the second not-for-profit theatre to produce on Broadway.
 Subsequently, Roundabout expanded its mission to producing a classic musical from the American repetoire each year.
 She Loves Me

 was Roundabout’s first Broadway musical in 1993.
 Since then, Roundabout has staged the renowned musical productions of Cabaret, 1776, Nine, Assassins, The Pajama Game, Sunday in the Park with George

 Roundabout has always been a leading producer of classic work, reviving plays and musicals that are often neglected by commerical producers.
 As our mission evolved, however, we focused our responsibilities to become a leader in producing the work of living playwrights and developing the classics of tomorrow.
 As a result, the New Play Initiative

 was created in 1995.